null

 Using concrete and hand grinders to scratch the concrete slab, ensuring a clean surface for the application of the moisture seal epoxy primer.

-DIY concrete moisture test: Tape off a piece of plastic and check back in 24 hours.
-If the plastic is dry and concrete hasn't changed colors, you're ready for the next step.
-If moisture is present, do a sodium chloride moisture test.
+Before applying primer, do a moisture test on concrete floors.
+Tape down a piece of plastic and check back in 24 hours.
+If the plastic is dry and the concrete hasn't changed colors, you're ready for the next step.
+If moisture is present, apply Epoxy Undercoat.

-Moisture Seal Epoxy Primer: Measure 1-2 ounces per square foot of floor to cover.
+Measure 1-2 ounces Moisture Seal Epoxy Primer per square foot of floor to cover.
 Thoroughly mix part A by itself before mixing in part B at a 2:1 ratio by volume.
-Moisture Seal Epoxy Primer has become industry standard when applying epoxy over concrete, penetrating like tree roots creating a tenacious bond to the slab.
+Moisture Seal Epoxy Primer has become the industry standard when applying epoxy over concrete, creating a tenacious bond to the slab.
 Mix the material for 2-4 minutes with a paint stick or drill and paddle mixer.
-Take time to scrape the sides and bottom mid way through mixing.
+Take time to scrape the sides and bottom mid-way through mixing.

 Mixing and applying Moisture Seal Epoxy Primer to the floor, ensuring a strong bond to the concrete slab.